PJK Wado Kan teaches the practical application of Wado Ryu karate.

 All of what is practised is done so with a mind to self development and defence.
 The powerful and effective methods of karate being the last resort in self protection, the many stages leading up to conflict and it's resolution are also covered.

-With over 38 years experience in wado ryu karate,
+With 40 years experience in wado ryu karate,

 Sensei Andrew Revell 4th Dan,